Best Practices for School Emergency Management

 What if your school safety devices and systems could talk to one another?
 Imagine having reliable, innovative technology that:

-1. Instantly activates the appropriate emergency response (Lockdown, Evacuate, Secure, etc.) when it receives signals from your other devices
+1. Instantly activates the appropriate school emergency response (Lockdown, Evacuate, Secure, etc.) when it receives signals from your other devices

 2. Immediately notifies school staff and first responders while also activating your alarm systems, IoT devices, and access control systems